 Ro 1:20 uses Gr."Theiotes" Only occ.= The Godhead abstractly.

-- "bodily"=Gr."somatikos" Only occ.="with a bodily manifestation" - Paul uses a unique word to express the sum of the Eternal Word from the beginning AND the Incarnation.
+- "bodily"=Gr."somatikos" Only occ.="with a bodily manifestation" - Paul uses a unique word to express the sum of the Eternal Word from the beginning AND

 See Jn 1:14 ("dwelt" = "tabernacled")